Special Viewpoints

 Tucked away by the side of a picnic area of the first visitor car park at Loch Lubnaig is ‘Sloc nan Sitheanach’ or faeries hollow.
 Even if the car park is busy, this can be a quiet spot; take in the excellent views across Loch Lubnaig to Ben Ledi.
 This is the start of the BLiSS Trail, more about that in the link earlier in this article.

-The final example of our five specular viewpoints is the Falls of Falloch, which is close to the A82, about 5 miles south of Crianlarich.
-Again, you can read more about our Balloch to Tyndrum A82 Road Trip at the link provided previously.
+The final example of these spectacular viewpoints is the Falls of Falloch, which is close to the A82, about 5 miles south of Crianlarich.

 All of these special and enhanced viewpoints are unique and thoughtfully designed to work within their landscapes.
 Woven Sound is no different and is the work of John Kennedy, who has added extracts from English poet Dorothy Wordsworth’s diary entry for her visit to the falls in the early 19th century.